Bloglish

 weigh

-So, now we know that Stative verbs only show a ‘state’, so Dynamic verbs show ‘action’.
-Some examples of Dynamic verbs are: run, dance, shower, play, etc. We can see the action occuring.
+So, now we know that Stative Verbs only show a ‘state’, so Dynamic Verbs show ‘action’.
+Some examples of Dynamic Verbs are: run, dance, shower, play, etc. We can see the action occuring.
 Some verbs can be used both as a state and as an action.
 Here are some examples.

 Examples

-• Think as a stative mental state
+• to think as a stative mental state.

 • I think she is right.